Baseflow/full-stack-on-rust/07-containerization/README.md

 We already covered the first 6 requirements, let's see if can wrap this up in a nice container so we can deploy this wherever we like.

 ## Choosing the right image
-First of, we'll need to create a [Docker file](todo_api/Dockerfile) to be able to build our container image.
+First we'll need to create a [Docker file](todo_api/Dockerfile) to be able to build our container image.
-There are a number of base images to take here:
+There are some base images to take here:
 - FROM scratch (Very small)
 - FROM alpine (Small)
 - FROM gcr.io/distroless/cc (Larger)
 - FROM buster-slim (Large)

-Of course, we're aiming for the smallest image for a number of reasons.
+Of course, we're aiming for the smallest image for several reasons.
-- There are less vulnerabilities to be found in minimal distro's.
+- There are fewer vulnerabilities to be found in minimal distros (smaller attack surface).
 - Users can pull images quicker, and they don't consume local storage as much.
 - Images take up less space on your docker repository.
 In case you have to pay for storage, this might be convenient.
-- Less bandwith = less costs
+- Less bandwidth = less costs
 - Less risk of dependency conflicts

-## Embedding openssl to our artifact
+## Embedding OpenSSL to our artifact
-But of course, using smaller base-images also come with some trade offs.
+But of course, using smaller base images also come with some trade-offs.
 For example.
-OpenSSL (required to communicate with Postgresql) is not available on the scrath and alpine image out of the box.
-We should include it statically link it to our executable.
+OpenSSL (required to communicate with Postgresql) is not available on the scratch and alpine image out of the box.
+We should include it and statically link it to our executable.
 This seems like a lot of hassle, and luckily, there is a more simple solution available.
-We can just include the OpenSSL crate to our api project and make sure it is available in our artifact.
+We can just include the OpenSSL crate in our API project and make sure it is available in our artifact.

 Go ahead and add OpenSSL to our **Cargo.toml** file: